Is the Young Adult Brain Wired for Narcissism?Reading Time: 7 minutes

 By the time we reach age 10, our brains have grown to their full size.
 But that doesn’t mean they’ve finished developing.
 The prefrontal cortex, which is responsible for weighing consequences vs. instant gratification, making thoughtful decisions, and managing emotions, doesn’t fully mature until the mid-20s, and possibly even later.
 Moreover, the prefrontal cortex, in conjunction with other brain regions, is associated with feelings like empathy and compassion, which catalyze our desire to help others.

 So if young adults sometimes seem just as impulsive and self-centered as teenagers, and don’t feel ready to be an adult at 21, can they blame it on their brains?
 Yes and no. While they’re hardwired to focus on building their own identity and autonomy, young adults aren’t held hostage by their immature brains.
-They can make choices that support both healthy brain development and pro-social behaviors, even if they have to work a little harder to do so.
+Most of the time, they can make choices that support both healthy brain development and pro-social behaviors, even if they have to work a little harder to do so.

-The Power of the Prefrontal Cortex in Young Adults
+The Prefrontal Cortex and Impulse Control in Young Adults

 The prefrontal cortex, the area behind the forehead, is the very last part of the brain to mature.
 The tasks undertaken by this powerful brain region are known as executive functioning, and include: